armindogomes/ticketcode/README.md

 # TicketCode

-TicketCode is a flexible .NET library for generating ticket codes from pattern-based expressions.
+TicketCode is a very small .NET library for generating ticket codes from pattern-based expressions.
 Build codes for tickets, coupons, or IDs using a concise and developer-friendly DSL.
 Supports uppercase and lowercase letters, digits, and date tokens.
 Built on ANTLR.

 ## Features